realiotech/realio-network/x/asset/spec/06_logic.md

 When adding a `Privilege`, we calls `PrivilegeManager.AddPrivilege()` in `app.go` which inturn maps all the `PrivilegeMsg` of that privilege to its `MsgHandler`.
 This mapping logic will later be used when running a `MsgExecutePrivilege`

+## Privilege send restriction

+In case when a privilege wants to enforce a specific send restriction logic, it can define the restriction logic and register that logic by implementing `RestrictionChecker` interface.

+The restriction logic will be triggered for an token transfer only if the token has enabled the privilege with such restriction logic.
+For example, any transfer of the token RIO (with transfer auth privilege enabled) will trigger `transfer auth privilege`'s send restriction logic.

 ## Flow of MsgExecutePrivilege

 This process is triggered by the `MsgExecutePrivilege`.